 His peers have called him one of the best actors in film history and McQueen's films are considered classics.
 Movies such as The Great Escape, The Sand Pebbles, (for which he received an Academy Award nomination), Nevada Smith, Bullitt (which became the basis for police action movies and to this day has the most exciting car chase ever filmed), The Getaway (where he met his second wife, actress Ali McGraw), Papillon, and many others.

-He died a shocking, early death at the age of fifty on November 7, 1980, after suffering from mesothelioma, a rare and painful form of lung cancer.
+He died an early death at the age of fifty on November 7, 1980, after suffering from mesothelioma, a rare and painful form of lung cancer.

 Biography continued-Steve's early years

-Children: Chad (son) and Terry Leslie McQueen (daughter) by first wife Neile Adams.
-Terry McQueen died March 19, 1998 at the age of thirty eight, four months after undergoing a liver transplant.
+Children: Chad McQueen (son) and Terry Leslie McQueen (daughter) by first wife Neile Adams.

 HOME BOOKS MAGAZINES QUOTES QUESTIONS LINKS FILMS